 Total amount of credit

-A Representative APR (Annual Percentage Rate) is the rate you may pay and is designed to let you compare costs with other credit products, taking into account that you may pay interest and includes any fees which apply.
+A representative APR (Annual Percentage Rate) is the rate you may pay and is designed to let you compare costs with other credit products, taking into account that you may pay interest and includes any fees which apply.
 If no fees apply, the APR will be the same as the EAR.
 APRs are variable and may change.
 Your actual rate may differ and will be dependent on your financial circumstances.
 The maximum rate offered will be 39.90%.
 Your rate will apply to both Arranged and Unarranged borrowing and will be advised upon successful application.

 As an example, if you borrow £500 it will cost you:

 |7 Days||30 Days||60 Days|

 This is an example based on 19.90% EAR1/APR2 You can use our calculator to work out how much your anticipated overdraft borrowing could cost.

 |Refusing A Payment Due To Lack Of Funds Fee You'll be charged this fee when we refuse a payment due to lack of funds in your account (or Arranged Overdraft).
 But you'll not be charged this fee if the value of the refused payment is £4.00 or less.
 This is the Refusing A Payment Due To Lack Of Funds Fee Buffer Amount.||£4.00||£4.00|